gi-no/blog_mean_stack/article2.md

 You see "ng-repeat" or "{{expression}}" that is not used in HTML.
 Those are AngularJS syntax to embed JavaScript variables on HTML templates.

-"ng-repeat" is a AngularJS syntax to expand array object in HTML templates.
+"ng-repeat" is an AngularJS syntax to expand array object in HTML templates.
 You can write as "ng-repeat=ITEM in ARRAY" to output each object in the array.
-You can use "{{expression}}" syntax to embed variable or simple express(Angular Expression) to HTML templates.
+You can use "{{expression}}" syntax to embed variable or simple expression(Angular Expression) to HTML templates.

 [f:id:paiza:20150706134637p:plain]